 Freezing temperatures require a 50/50 solution of antifreeze and water to prevent the coolant from freezing in the engine block, radiator, or heater.
 A full tank of gasoline reduces the amount of water that can be absorbed by the petrol and slows the rate at which the gasoline turns to varnish.
 Fresh oil in the sump reduces bearing etching, caused by dirty, acidic, contaminated oil.
 Topped off master cylinders reduces water contamination in the hydraulic lines.

 Store the MG with the hood (top) up, windows and vents closed.
 The folding hood (or soft top) can develop nasty creases when left folded throughout the winter.
 Closed vents and windows make it more difficult for small furry creatures to foul or devour parts of the MG.
 It’s always nice to clean the MG’s interior prior to storage — discarded bottles and cigarette butts do not enhance the interior bouquet.
 Ensure that the boot (trunk) is dry.
 The boot seal is not always positive and some moisture can collect on the floor.
 Left to nature throughout the winter, this can rust the floor or inner fenders about the boot area.
-Discharging an entire can of WD-40 (or similar product) on all the engine components, especially the bright metal or aluminium parts (carbs, coil, anti run-on valve, etc) easily protects the underbonnet (engine-bay).
+Discharging an entire can of WD-40 (or similar product) on all the engine components, especially the bright metal or aluminum parts (carbs, coil, anti run-on valve, etc) easily protects the underbonnet (engine-bay).
 A large piece of plastic on the floor protects the underside of the MG from moisture rising up through the concrete

 Finally, take the MG on the last run of the season allowing it to heat up fully.
 A half-hour run is wonderful.
 This will evaporate all the moisture in the exhaust and engine.
 Park the car in its winter home and leave the handbrake OFF.
 If you will not see the MG until Spring, either remove the battery to a heated environment – or fit one of the new constant maintenance battery chargers and simply leave the car plugged in all winter.
 If you cover the MG, use cloth, never plastic.